xtu1111/AgentSociety/docs/01-quick-start/02-start-your-first-simulation.md

   server: <MQTT-BROKER> # Specify the MQTT server address here.
   port: 1883 # Port number on which the MQTT service is running.
   username: <USER-NAME> # Username for MQTT server authentication.
-  password: <PASSWORD> # Password for MQTT server authentication.
+  password: <USER-NAME> # Password for MQTT server authentication.

 map_request:
   file_path: data/beijing_map.pb # Path to the map file, reference to step1.